zk2138/NATO-Phonetic-App/README.md

 # NATO Phonetic Alphabet App

-A simple Python desktop application that converts a user-inputted word into its NATO phonetic alphabet equivalent using a graphical user interface (GUI) built with Tkinter.
+A simple Python GUI application that converts typed words into the NATO Phonetic Alphabet and speaks them aloud using text-to-speech.

 ## 🔤 What It Does